Rain0829/Project2/src/README.txt

 lifeQualityMixConditionsBased, lifeQualityResponseBased, sortByCountDescending (helper method) Write a new method in the CustomHashTable class called rehash, which is because there is not enough default capacity, we need to extend that.
 Rehashing is create a new customHashTable and rehash everything.
 Update the insert method in the CustomHashTable.
 Will rehash when reach the half of maximum capacity.
+In the ReadFile class, we put all lines of text file into a list, and put each line into a response.
+It will split each answer by the space.
+Only constructor and getter in the Response class.

 Work division: both members split the work roughly evenly, mostly meeting up and co-working on the program at the same time, utilizing Intellij's Code With Me feature.
 We both sought out TAs during Lab for clarifications/.